peterhudec/cljsx/README.md

 * Automatically converts from and to JS if needed.
 * Built with [spec], so you'll know early when something goes wrong.

-Let's say you want to write a [React] application directly with [React], because you want to use [React Router] and you want to avoid incompatibility issues with

 Let's say that you want to write a SPA directly in [React] not using any wrapper.
 Maybe you want to use [React Router] or other library and you don't want to deal with incompatibility issues with wrappers like [reagent].
 You would directly use